Firadenda/FiradendaBack/README.md

       ```

       Replace `<your-database-username>` and `<your-database-password>` with your actual database username and password.

+      Note: If you don't see an "Environment variables" input, click on the "Modify options" link and activate the "Environment variables" option.

 9. Build the project by selecting "Build" from the "Build" menu.